rockinrobin714/Javascript-projects/poker/README.md

-This is a project to copy the popular casino game Blackjack.
+This is a project to copy poker.

-The deployed version of this project can be found here: https://robinsblackjack.herokuapp.com/index.html

-The rules to Blackjack can be found here: https://en.wikipedia.org/wiki/Blackjack
+The rules to Poker can be found here: https://en.wikipedia.org/wiki/Poker